 Include all relevant documentation in the Appendix.
-Add, for example: data from institutional research; survey results of faculty and students in the program; course syllabi; course evaluations; examples of student work; annual assessment reports of student learning outcomes; curricular flow charts; faculty CVs; and examples of faculty research.
+Add, for example: data from institutional research, survey results of faculty and students in the program, course syllabi, course evaluations, examples of student work, annual assessment reports of student learning outcomes, curricular flow charts, faculty CVs, and examples of faculty research.

-As the Academic Program Review Timeline indicates, once the Chair/Program Director completes the self-study and the Dean reviews and approves it, the Chair/Program Director and Dean then host an external reviewer(s) on campus to review the program.
+As the academic program review timeline indicates (see p.
+1), once the chair/AD/PD completes the self-study and the dean reviews and approves it, the chair/AD/PD and dean then send the external reviewer the self-study and the external reviewer appraises the program.